Young-grasshopper1/stealth-game/README.md

 # stealth-game
-Repository for stealth stealth game
+Repository for stealth stealth game.

+And introduction to git.